alexei379/CarND-Vehicle-Detection/writeup_template.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I perform the classifier training in `train` function in `trainer.py`.
-I implemented `extract_training_data` to extract training data using HOG, color histogram and binning features.
+I implemented `extract_training_data` to extract training data using HOG, color histogram, and binning features.
 I scale data using `StandardScaler`.
 I perform training using `test_size=0.1` split.
-Scaler and trained classifier are pickeled for future use in the pipeline.
+Scaler and trained classifier are pickled for future use in the pipeline.

 I was exploring LinearSVC vs. SVC tuned with GridSearchCV (`look_for_classifier_type` in `trainer.py`).
 Best options for SVC were `{'kernel': 'rbf', 'gamma': 0.0001, 'C': 10}`, but I ended up using LinearSVC as it performed better on project video.